Thunder Point, Book 1

 There are two romances going on in this first book.
 Cooper and Sarah are the main story.
 The town cop.
 Mac, and his best friend, Gina, are the subplot romance.
 There is also a bit of a mystery here.
 Coop shows up in Thunder Point because his friend Ben has died, supposedly from a fall down the cellar stairs.
 But Coop wants to check things out himself.
 If you’ve read the Virgin River books, then these names should sound familiar – Luke, Ben and Coop are old friends.

 The small town of Thunder Point is on the Oregon coast.
 Because this is the first book of a new series, it is a bit slow to build.
 There are lots of descriptions of the area and the people who live in this small town. and the descriptions make me want to check it out!
 If only it was real.
 Oh well, at least I can visit there through the nine books in this series.
 Moving on to The Newcomer, book number two.
 Stay tuned!

 3/19 Stacy Alesi, AKA the BookBitch

 THE WANDERER by Robyn Carr.
 MIRA; 1st edition (March 26, 2013).
 ISBN 978-0778314479.
 377p.

 This entry was posted on Saturday, March 9th, 2019 at 6:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.